 - In the Site maintenance account field, enter the Username, E-mail address, and password for the main administration account.

-Note that there is a distinction, as of Drupal 7, between the main administration account that you set up on this page, and the "Administrator" site administrator user role that you will see when you visit the "Roles" and "Permissions" pages in the administration interface.
+Note that as of Drupal 7 there is a distinction between the main administration account that you set up on this page, and the "Administrator" site administrator user role that you will see when you visit the "Roles" and "Permissions" pages in the administration interface.
 The account you set up in the Site maintenance account section during installation is a super-user who has overall control over every aspect of the management and configuration of the site.
-(This will be
+(For those of you familiar with the account from earlier versions of Drupal, this will be

 - In the Server settings field, select your Default country and Default time zone.

-- In the Update notifications field leave both boxes checked if you want your Drupal server to alert you when updates are required.
+- In the Update notifications field, leave both check boxes selected if you want your Drupal server to alert you when updates are required.
 Often updates relate to security issues and are important to perform.
-However, if you have restricted Internet connectivity (for example if you are behind a corporate firewall) you may want to leave these settings unchecked and test them later.
+However, if you have restricted Internet connectivity (for example, if you are behind a corporate firewall) you may want to leave these settings unselected and then test them later.

 Click "Save and continue".
 On success you will see the Drupal installation complete screen.
 If there are any error messages, review and correct them now.